jcubic/jquery.draglessClick/README.md

 ```

 `draglessClick` event use mousedown, mouseup and click events added to element and mousemove added to windows object.

+NOTE: names of the events in jQuery are case sensitive so draglessclick will not work.

 ## Demo